Opel CEO says will keep investing

-MONTE CARLO Opel, the European arm of General Motors Co (GM.N), will keep up its product investments and will return to its mass-market roots, its chief executive said on Thursday, a week before he is scheduled to present a restructuring plan.
+MONTE CARLO Opel, the European arm of General Motors (GM.N), will carry on investing in products, its chief executive said on Thursday, a week before he was scheduled to present a restructuring plan.

-"We will make a significant investment in Opel's product portfolio," Karl-Friedrich Stracke said at an automotive industry event on Thursday, contrasting this with economy measures at some rivals.
+"We will make a significant investment in Opel's product portfolio," Karl-Friedrich Stracke said at an automotive industry event on Thursday.

 "I noticed with interest that some of our key competitors have announced plans to cut product investment spending."

-Italian carmaker Fiat SpA FIA.MI said last week it was cutting capital expenditure in Europe by 500 million euros (404.46 million pounds)this year because of a protracted market slump.
+Italian carmaker Fiat FIA.MI said last week it was cutting capital expenditure in Europe by 500 million euros ($635 million) this year because of a protracted market slump.

-Stracke's comment came as GM and German labour union IG Metall try to hammer out a plan to restructure Opel's loss-making operations.
-He was due to present a Europe-wide plan to Opel's supervisory board on June 28.
+Stracke's comment came as GM and German labour union IG Metall try to hammer out a plan to restructure the loss-making operations of Opel.
+He was due to present a Europewide plan to Opel's supervisory board on June 28.

 Investors have been focused on the turnaround at Opel, which GM opted to keep in 2009 after halting a planned sale.